 Do you have a picky eater?
 What about a future chef?
 The thing about food is that it’s something all of us have in common.
+It’s also a way to learn about cultures different than our own.
 Even if our menu is different the ritual of mealtime is something we can all relate to.
 These picture books about food can serve so many purposes from teaching about healthy eating to learning about other cultures.
 One thing they all have in common is how much fun they are to read.

 Our book lists include affiliate links.

 Everybody Cooks Rice by Norah Dooley is a fantastic book!
 The book follows a sister who is looking for her brother in their San Francisco neighborhood.
-As she goes from door to door each neighbor invites her in to eat some of their supper.
+As she goes from door to door each neighbor invites her in to eat some of their suppers.
 Everybody is having some sort of rice dish even though they are all from different countries.
-My 6 year old really enjoyed this book and understood the message well, my 3 year old sat through it no problem too.
+My 6 year old really enjoyed this book and understood the message well, my 3-year-old sat through it no problem too.
 There are so many future lessons about geography, nutrition, and travel packed in this one little book!
 Awesome find.

-Blueberries for Sal by Robert McCloskey is a true classic, written in 1948 it’s a simple tale about a little girl and her mom collecting blueberries to can.
-While mama pics them, Sal eats them and wanders off but they aren’t the only mama and baby out gathering blueberries.
-This book is chill and sweet and the black and white illustrations make the readers feel like they are on the top of the mountain gathering blueberries too.
+Blueberries for Sal by Robert McCloskey is a true classic, written in 1948 its a simple tale about a little girl and her mom collecting blueberries to can.
+While mama picks them, Sal eats them and wanders off.
+But they aren’t the only mama and baby out gathering blueberries.
+This book is chill and sweet.
+The black and white illustrations make the readers feel like they are on the top of the mountain gathering blueberries too.

 Yum Yum Dim Sum by Amy Wilson Sanger is a book that makes me crave dumplings something fierce but my daughter seems to like the rhymes and pink and red colors throughout.
 The book explains in a zippy text all about Dim Sum.
-It’s a board book targeted to babies it’s really useful to use to teach children about foods they may be unfamiliar with.
-There is even a little appendix with Chinese words for all the items mentioned in the book like tea, rice and tarts.
+It’s a board book targeted to babies it’s really useful to use to teach children about foods they may be unfamiliar with or eat all the time but rarely see in books.
+There is even a little appendix with Chinese words for all the items mentioned in the book like tea, rice, and tarts.

-Carrot Soup by John Segal is a cute book about planting a garden, in this case carrots, tending it and then reaping the rewards…. or maybe not.
-Rabbit carefully planned out his garden, took care of it but when it was time to gather all the carrots they were all gone!
-Throughout the pages there are hints to where the carrots might be, your child will likely figure it out before Rabbit does.
+Carrot Soup by John Segal is a cute book about planting a garden, in this case, carrots, tending it, and then reaping the rewards or maybe not.
+Rabbit carefully planned out his garden and took care of it.
+However, when it was time to gather all the carrots they were all gone!
+Throughout the pages there are hints to where the carrots might be, your child may be able to figure it out before Rabbit does.
 My son liked this book and I loved reading it with him as he was rather exasperated that the Rabbit couldn’t figure out the mystery!

-The Little Red Hen (Makes a Pizza) by Philomen Sturges is a great retelling of the classic story.
+The Little Red Hen (Makes a Pizza) by Philemon Sturges is a great retelling of the classic story.
 Kids will be able to relate to this hen not getting any help for all her hard work.
 Luckily her friends realize their mistake and do the dishes after she shares her yummy pizza.
 Since originally recommending this book it’s made a move from the bookshelf to the dresser pile of books that are in rotation for before nap and bedtime reading.
-A sure sign it’s kid approved!
+A sure sign its kid-approved!

 Mr. Cookie Baker by Monica Wellington was an instant hit at our house.
 The book is about who else, Mr. Cookie Baker and it shows the reader how he makes cookies from scratch, ices them and sells them.
 It’s a great book to explain baking and bakeries.
 My son loves the part where Mr. Cookie Baker eats a cookie after a long hard day and then says goodnight.
 I like the illustrations, they are bold and detailed without being cluttered and can almost tell the story all by themselves.
 Be warned though reading this will almost definitely make you crave a cookie or two.

 The Pigeon Finds a Hot Dog! by Mo Willems is a funny tale more about sharing that about a hot dog.
 The Pigeon finds a hot dog and is about to eat it when he is interrupted by The Duckling who is curious and full of questions.
 Kids love how frustrated The Pigeon gets and parents will appreciate the lesson about sharing.
-I love reading this book to groups of kids and always get a good laugh when I ask them if they think that eating a hot dog they find on the street is a good idea.
+I love reading this book to groups of kids.
+It always gets a good laugh when I ask them if they think that eating a hot dog they find on the street is a good idea.
 Every time kids will offer up stories about things they ate that they shouldn’t have.
 You can’t go wrong with this series of picture books.